 Each year the NFL is afforded the unique opportunity to showcase the league's commitment to the military through its special events.
-With its widely captivated fan base the league teams with its military support partners to create moments of joint recognition throughout the season.
+With its widely captivated fan base, the league teams with its military support partners to create moments of joint recognition throughout the season.
 The NFL is proud of its long lasting and historic ties to the military and looks to incorporate those relationships into all big moments on the NFL calendar.

 The NFL has made it an annual tradition to bring military outreach to its marquee off-season event.
-Representatives from each branch of the military were invited by Commissioner Goodell to New York for the 2012 Draft, where they were honored on-stage and given the opportunity to announce team selections throughout the event.
+Representatives from each branch of the military were invited by Commissioner Goodell to New York for the 2014 NFL Draft, where they were honored on-stage and given the opportunity to announce a team's selection throughout the event.
 Several hundred members of the United States Air Force, Army, Coast Guard, Marines, Navy, and Navy Seals were in attendance over the course of three days.
-The NFL also saluted the efforts of service men and woman injured in combat through its partnership with the Wounded Warrior Project.
-The rousing ovations from the sell-out crowds have become among the most resonating moments of the Draft, as these tributes enable fans from all 32 teams to come together and unite for a true Salute to Service.
+The NFL also saluted the efforts of service men and women injured in combat through its partnership with the Wounded Warrior Project.
+The rousing ovations from a packed Radio City Music Hall have become among the most inspiring moments of the Draft, as these tributes enable fans from all 32 teams to come together and unite for a true Salute to Service.

 Providing a rich Pro Bowl experience to military personnel and their families is important to the NFL.
 The NFL annually donates game tickets to service members, presents color guard and pregame flyovers, and arranges for military personnel to participate in pregame ceremonies.